-The bakeoven door is held in place with a 1/4" Tapcon on either side of the frame.
-You will need to drill the frame at the appropriate height to either hit a brick or a mortar joint, depending on the installation (with dense stone, for example, you would line the holes up with a mortar joint).
+The bakeoven door is held in place with a /4" Tapcon on either side of the frame.
 No firebrick splits are required on the doorjambs, as they are with the firebox door.
 Stuff the space between the frame and the doorjamb bricks with the white ceramic fiber supplied.